Phy-Q as a measure for physical reasoning intelligence: Main

-\subsection{Physical Scenarios in Phy-Q Testbed}
+\subsubsection{Physical Scenarios in Phy-Q Testbed}

-In this section, we explain the 15 physical scenarios we consider in our testbed.
+In this section, we introduce the 15 physical scenarios we consider in our testbed.
 Firstly, we consider the basic physical scenarios associated with applying forces directly on the target objects, i.e., the effect of a single force and the effect of multiple forces \cite{force}.
-On top of the application of single force, we also include scenarios associated with more complex motion including rolling, falling, sliding, and bouncing, which are inspired by the physical reasoning capabilities developed in human infancy \cite{rolling_falling,falling}.
-Furthermore, we define the objects' relative weight \cite{wang_williamson_meltzoff_2018}, the relative height \cite{baillargeon_devos_1991,hespos_baillargeon_2001}, the relative width \cite{wang_2004}, the shape differences \cite{newcombe_huttenlocher_learmonth_1999, baillargeon_li_ng_yuan_2008}, and the stability \cite{wilcox_chapa_2004} scenarios, which require physical reasoning abilities infants acquire typically in a later stage.
+On top of the application of single force, we also include scenarios associated with more complex motion including rolling, falling, sliding, and bouncing, which are inspired by the physical reasoning capabilities developed in human infancy \cite{rolling_falling}.
+Furthermore, we define the objects' relative weight \cite{wang_williamson_meltzoff_2018}, the relative height \cite{baillargeon_devos_1991}, the relative width \cite{wang_2004}, the shape differences \cite{baillargeon_li_ng_yuan_2008}, and the stability \cite{wilcox_chapa_2004} scenarios, which require physical reasoning abilities infants acquire typically in a later stage.
 On the other hand, we also incorporate clearing path, adequate timing, and manoeuvring \cite{Robotic_Challenges}, and taking non-greedy actions \cite{non_greedy}, which are required to overcome challenges for robots to work safely and efficiently in physical environments.
-To sum up, the physical scenarios we consider and the corresponding high-level strategic physical rules that can use to achieve the goal of the associated tasks are the following.
+Each of these scenarios tests a different aspect of the agent's skill, physical understanding, and planning ability.
+To sum up, the physical scenarios we consider and the corresponding high-level strategic physical rules that can use to achieve the goal of the associated tasks are mentioned below.
+Example task templates from those scenarios are shown in Figure 1.